Access REGENT’S GENEROUS POLICY FOR TRANSFER STUDENTS

 Virginia Beach, VA 23464

 Please note: An official transcript must be on file for each proposed transfer course.
-Schools may establish other requirements for evaluating credit, such as a copy of the course syllabus, projects, or thesis.
+Schools may establish other requirements for evaluating credit, such as a copy of course projects or thesis.
 Please allow one week for the evaluation process.
 Our team will notify you when the review is complete.

 Up to 25% of the degree can be transferred.